5 Essential Safety Items Every Home Should Have

 Your home is the place where you want to feel the safest and most secure.
 To ensure that you and your home are prepared for any situation life throws your way, you want to equip your house with all the supplies necessary to prevent and handle any circumstances.
-Make sure you are prepared for anything with these essential safety items.
+Make sure you are prepared for anything with these 5 essential safety items every home should have.

 1. Fire Extinguisher